alessandrofesti/Spatial-unsupervised-learning-applications-of-market-basket-analysis-in-geomarketing/README.md

 geocoded <- dplyr::distinct(geocoded, lat, lon, .keep_all = TRUE)
 ```

-<br/> Having obtained thir lat/lon coordinates, the position of the commercial activities in Bologna are plotted using Tableau <br/>
+<br/> Having obtained their lat/lon coordinates, the position of the commercial activities in Bologna are plotted using Tableau <br/>
 <center>
 <img src="Images/1.png" width="100%" />
 </center>